hmrc/income-tax-mtd-changelog/README.md

 - List Self Assessment Tax Calculations

 Added calculation type parameter with possible value `confirm-amendment` for tax year 2025-26 onwards for the following endpoints:
-(Note: This change was previously omitted and has now been added for completeness.)
 - List Self Assessment Tax Calculations
 - Submit a Self Assessment Final Declaration

 Added new tax year specific schemas for tax years 2022-23 or before, 2023-24 and 2024-25, and 2025-26 onwards for the following endpoint:
-(Note: The previous log only mentioned tax year 2023-24 onwards.
-This update includes the relevant tax years: 2022-23 or before, 2023-24 and 2024-25, and 2025-26 onwards.)
 - List Self Assessment Tax Calculations

 Add a new error `FORMAT_CALCULATION_TYPE` for the following endpoints:
-(Note: This change was previously omitted and has now been added for completeness.)
 - List Self Assessment Tax Calculations
 - Submit a Self Assessment Final Declaration

 Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
 - Submit a Self Assessment Final Declaration

 Added errors
 `RULE_OUTSIDE_AMENDMENT_WINDOW`,
 `RULE_DECLARATION_NOT_RECEIVED`,
-~~INVALID_CALCULATION_TYPE~~,
 `RULE_PREMATURE_FINALISATION` and
 `FORMAT_CALCULATION_TYPE`
 for the following endpoint:
-(Note: The previous log incorrectly stated `INVALID_CALCULATION_TYPE` and omitted `RULE_PREMATURE_FINALISATION`.
-These updates have now been made.)
 - Trigger a Self Assessment Tax Calculation

 Added error `RULE_CALCULATION_TYPE_NOT_ALLOWED` when a calculation type does not apply to the tax year requested for the following endpoint: